 - Not necessarily an “authentic” experience.
 The opportunity to explore more of the country you are visiting is there, but most of the time you have to leave the resort to do that.

 - Typically more expensive than a cruise.
-Vacations to an all-inclusive resort are usually more expensive than cruise vacations, especially when you take flights into account.
+Vacations to all-inclusive resorts are usually more expensive than cruise vacations, especially when you take flights into account.

 - Other expenses can add up.
 Just like a cruise, there are a lot of opportunities to spend more money at an all-inclusive resort, including spa visits and excursions.

 So which should you choose for your vacation, a cruise or an all-inclusive resort?
-When it comes down to it, if you are looking for a more relaxing trip, I’d say an all inclusive resort is the way to go.
+When it comes down to it, if you are looking for a more relaxing trip, or you want more than just one day in the destination you are visiting, I’d say an all inclusive resort is the way to go.
 If you’re looking for a more active trip, or you are itching to experience a lot of new things in a short amount of time, a cruise is the best option for you.

 If I had all the time in the world, I would almost always choose a resort over a cruise.
 Like most people, I only have about two weeks I can take off of work during the year, so resort hopping is not an option, and a cruise is a great way for me to experience things on my bucket list that I might otherwise not have the money or time for.
 Either way, it’s a vacation, so there’s really no wrong decision!